kefdk/INT-Validate-Pull-Requests/README.md

-# Internal tool for checking pull requests
+# Internal tool for validating pull requests

-This action will check various rules on pull requests based on TRIMIT Groups Git Flow methodology.
+This action will validate pull requests based on TRIMIT Groups Git Flow methodology.

-## Current checks
+## Validation
-The action currently contains the following checks:
+The action contains the following validations:

-- Validate if naming of branch starts with feature/, hotfix/ or align/.
+- Validate if naming of head branch starts with feature/, hotfix/ or align/.
-- Validate that a feature branch can only be merged into develop branch.
+- Validate that only a feature or alignment branch can only be merged into the develop branch.
 - Validate that a hotfix branch can only be merged into main branch.
-- Validate that a align branch can only be merged into develop branch.

 ## Usage:
+Create a file in your repository named ".github/workflows/pullrequest.yml" containing the lines below.

 ```
-name: "Perform TRIMIT Group checks"
+name: 'Perform TRIMIT Group Pull Request Validation'
-on:
+on: pull_request
-  pull_request:
     types: [opened, edited, reopened, synchronize]

 jobs:
-  test_job:
+  pull_request_validation:
     runs-on: ubuntu-latest
-    name: Perform TRIMIT Group checks
     steps:
-      - uses: ????
+      - uses: TRIMIT-Group/INT-Validate-Pull-Requests@main
+        with:
+          branch_main: 'main' # 'Name of your main branch
+          branch_develop: 'develop' # Name of your develop branch
+          prefix_feature: 'feature/' # Prefix for feature branches
+          prefix_hotfix: 'hotfix/' # Prefix for hotfix branches
+          prefix_align: 'align/' # Prefix for alignment branches
 ```
+It is possible to change the content in the variables defined after "with:" if the repository is running with a different naming convention.

+## Support
+This tool is supported internally by Kristian Ruseng Frandsen (kef@trimit.com).